red/red/windows-x86-64-support-plan.md

 WIC image creation, and forced GC. `dumpbin` validates its PE32+ image, imports, permissions, and relocations.
 The compiled core suite passes without failures.

-Cross-target regression gates, DLL/development mode, and View remain required before declaring the entire Windows x64 target complete.
+The release, ABI, DLL/development, and default View milestones are complete.
+Optional backends and hardware-specific modules remain explicitly outside the supported default-target gate.